seanbao/mnemonas/docs/design-decisions.en.md

 Reasons:

 - Simple crash-consistent writes using temporary files, `fsync`, and rename.
-- Easy backup and inspection.
+- Direct backup and inspection with common filesystem tools.
 - Low implementation risk for an early release.

 Packfiles may be introduced later if object count or small-object overhead becomes a real problem.